 Socket Bone Grafting

-To make room for an implant, Dr. Poupard may need to remove one of your existing teeth.
-During this extraction procedure, he may decide that there isn’t enough supporting bone below the tooth and will graft bone to the site.
+To make room for an implant, our doctors may need to remove one of your existing teeth.
+During this extraction procedure, they may decide that there isn’t enough supporting bone below the tooth and will graft bone to the site.
 This process will also help you retain the bone that you already have.

 Sinus Bone Grafting